AGILE 2024 - Call for Papers

-Call for papers for the 26th AGILE conference, Spatial data for design, Delft, the Netherlands on 13-16 June 2023.
+Call for papers for the 27th AGILE conference, Geographic Information Science for a Sustainable Future, Glasgow, UK on 4-7 June 2024.

-The Association of Geographic Information Laboratories in Europe (AGILE) has held annual conferences focused on Geographical Information Science since 1998.
-The next AGILE 2023 conference will be held in Delft, the Netherlands, on 13-16 June 2023.
+The Association of Geographic Information Laboratories in Europe (AGILE) has held annual conferences focused on Geographic Information Science since 1998.
+The next AGILE 2024 conference will be held in Glasgow, UK, on 4-7 June 2024.

-Researchers, developers, lecturers, students, and practitioners in all facets of Geo-Information Science and Technology and their applications are cordially invited to the conference, to present ongoing research, showcase products, network with colleagues from Europe and the rest of the world, and find out about the latest developments in the field.
-Submissions related to all conference topics are welcome:
+We cordially invite researchers, scholars, practitioners, and professionals in all facets of Geo-Information Science and Technology and their applications to the conference, to present ongoing research, showcase products, network with colleagues from Europe and the rest of the world, and find out about the latest developments in the field.
+We encourage submissions that encompass innovative research, practical applications, and theoretical contributions in line with the conference theme.

 - Artificial Intelligence, Machine Learning, Geo-AI